MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog.md

 # [Copilot](#tab/copilot-tooltips)

-When using settings catalog policies, you can use Copilot to get more information about a specific setting.
+When you use settings catalog policies, you can use Copilot to get more information about a specific setting.

 1. In your policy, select **Add settings**.
 In the Settings Picker, select some settings.
 For example, in a macOS policy, expand **Declarative Device Management** > **Software Update** > **Select all these settings**.
 Close the Settings Picker.